Minime998/obsidian-vault/uni-notes/HI209/lecture1-us-at-1865.md

 Was also the idea of *Separate Spheres* women where in the private sphere, men in public public
-- begane to shift to more women wanting equalitie
+- began to shift to more women wanting equality
-- Spheres where more of a tr
+- Spheres where more of a tradition and more women where able to read
+- Women's rights conventions "called *first wave feminism*" wanted equality under the law

+The Revolution was supposed to make a *"Classless Society"*, but the higher classes existed as people held more wealth than the others
+- white Americans at the top, other marginalized groups at the bottom
+- brought everything together to make **social hierarchies and the American identity**
+- was still a big gap between rich and poor white Americans